ande-box/C4DashboardToolexe/README.md

 - **Run only one instance** of `C4DashboardTool.exe` at a time.
 A second instance will fail to start because the port is already occupied by the first.
 Use the [PowerShell port check](#-check-that-your-port-is-free-before-launching) if you're unsure whether an instance is already running.
 - **Firewall:** If other devices can't connect, allow `C4DashboardTool.exe` through Windows Firewall for Private networks.
 - **Performance:** Keep the number of active Textbox/Combo widgets reasonable to minimize polling load on your Control4 controller.
+- **PIN Security:** Treat `INSTALLER_PIN` like a password.
+Do not share it with end users.
+Only installers should know the PIN.

 ---